FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 5: Top 20 profiles list**

-As an user, I want to be able to see the top 20 profiles who have the most interests in common with me.
+As a conference attendee, I want to be able to see the top 20 profiles who have the most interests in common with me, so that I can view profiles that are more relevant to me.

 _User interface mockups_